vercel/next.js/docs/basic-features/image-optimization.md

 The Next.js Image component, [`next/image`](/docs/api-reference/next/image.md), is an extension of the HTML `<img>` element, evolved for the modern web.
 It includes a variety of built-in performance optimizations to help you achieve good [Core Web Vitals](https://nextjs.org/learn/seo/web-performance).
 These scores are an important measurement of user experience on your website, and are [factored into Google's search rankings](https://nextjs.org/learn/seo/web-performance/seo-impact).

 Some of the optimizations built into the Image component include:

-* **Improved Performance:** Always send users correctly-sized images, using modern image formats.
+- **Improved Performance:** Always send users correctly sized images, using modern image formats.
-* **Visual Stability:** LPrrevent cumulative Layout Shift Automatically
+- **Visual Stability:** Prevent [Cumulative Layout Shift](https://nextjs.org/learn/seo/web-performance/cls) automatically.
-* **Faster Page Loads:** Images are only loaded when the enter the viewport, with optional blurry placeholders
+- **Faster Page Loads:** Images are only loaded when they enter the viewport, with optional blurry placeholders
-* **Asset Flexibility:** On-demand image resizing, even for images stored on remote servers
+- **Asset Flexibility:** On-demand image resizing, even for images stored on remote servers

 ## Using the Image Component